evoong/Stubhub-Tracker/README.md

     ```sh
     jupyter notebook
     ```
-2. Open the `Stubhub_Tracker.ipynb` notebook.
+2. Open the `Concert_Price_Predictor.ipynb` notebook.
-3. Follow the instructions in the notebook to start tracking and analyzing ticket prices.
+3. Follow the instructions in the notebook to start predicting concert ticket prices.

+## Contributing

+Contributions are welcome!
+Please fork the repository and submit a pull request.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+- Inspiration
+- References

+Feel free to modify this README to better fit the specifics of your project.